bbi-lab/bbi-sge/README.md

     The bioinformatic pipeline for Saturation Genome Editing in Brotman Baty Insitute

 ## News
     0.9.5 - update with csv read
+    This respitory will replace the original version

 ## Documentation
     https://bbi.atlassian.net/wiki/spaces/SGE/pages/274202632/SGE+Pipeline